medic/cht-docs/content/en/apps/guides/integrations/rapidpro.md

 ![Globals-Usage](globals-usage.png)

-### Triggering RapidPro flows
+### Start RapidPro Flow from CHT

 One of the most common activities you'll want to do is trigger a Flow in RapidPro based on something that occurred in the CHT.
 For example... whenever a specific form is submitted in the CHT with some conditional value, start a flow in RapidPro.
-To do this, you will use the [Outbound]({{< ref "apps/reference/app-settings/outbound" >}}) feature in the CHT and invoking the [Flow Starts Endpoint](https://rapidpro.io/api/v2/flow_starts) in RapidPro.
+To do this, you will use the [Outbound]({{< ref "apps/reference/app-settings/outbound" >}}) feature in the CHT, invoking the [Flow Starts Endpoint](https://rapidpro.io/api/v2/flow_starts) in RapidPro.

-Below is an example `outbound` config called `textit-self-quarantine` that will trigger a flow in RapidPro whenever a `covid_trace_follow_up` form is submitted in the CHT where the `symptom = no`.
-It will also pass a value for `self_quarantine_enrollment`.
+Below is an example `outbound` config in the CHT called `textit-self-quarantine` that will trigger a flow in RapidPro whenever a `covid_trace_follow_up` form is submitted in the CHT where `symptom = no`.
+It will also pass an extra date value for `self_quarantine_enrollment`.

 ```JSON
 {